LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-029-hlz-blind-slug-fractale-remix/index.md

 banner:
   - imported/dnb-fix-029-hlz-blind-slug-fractale-remix/image1258.jpeg
 description: >-
-  International Drum &amp; Bass trio Fractale make their mark on Unchained Recordings&rsquo; latest remix LP with a heavy hitting remix of HLZ&rsquo;s half-time banger, Blind Slug.
+  International Drum & Bass trio Fractale make their mark on Unchained Recordings’ latest remix LP with a heavy hitting remix of HLZ’s half-time banger, Blind Slug.
 CHina based label; Unchained Audio celebrates its diverse global network of incredible artists with a 16 track remix LP that showcases some of the best new tracks the label [...]Read More...
 published: true
 tags: premiere
 featured: false